meltano/meltano/docs/src/partners/README.md

 # Implementation Partners

-Various data consultants have adopted Meltano and [Singer](https://www.singer.io/) as part of the stack they offer to clients.
+Meltano and [Singer](https://www.singer.io/) are [popular with data consultants](/docs/#focus), and various consulting firms have adopted both as part of the stack they offer to clients.

 If you lack the time and/or expertise to do so yourself, they can help you [set up](/docs/getting-started.html) your pipelines, deploy them to [production](/docs/production.html),